DRIVER-EU/node-test-bed-adapter/README.md

 - The CAP schema uses `minOccors = "0"` (optional element).
 I've converted this to an AVRO UnionType, for example when the type is `xs:string`, it becomes `type: ["null", "string"], default: null`.
 - The CAP schema uses `maxOccors = "unbounded"` (array).
 I've converted this to an AVRO UnionType, for example when the type is `xs:string`, it becomes `type: ["null", "string", { type: "array", items: "string" }], default: null`.
 So the element is optional (type is null and default is null), a simple string, or a string array.
 - The CAP schema contains many types: each type has been converted to an AVRO `enum` with symbols (e.g. for `simpleType`)), or `record` (e.g. for `complexType`).
 As a consequence, the AVRO schema may contain many types, in which case we need to specify the actual (top) type that we will use for validating/encoding/decoding messages.

+### Remarks when using the Kafka schema registry

+- In order to register a schema with Confluence's schema registry, the schema file may only define one top-level schema, i.e. although the AVRO specifications allow you to use an array of schema's, the registry needs to know which one you are using.
+This implies that all referenced schema's needs to be inlined.
+Please have a look at the avro-schema-parser project to learn more.
+- Internally, Confluence extends the byte encoded messages by prepending a Magic Byte (byte 0) and schema ID (bytes 1-4) to the encoded message.
+For more information, see [here](https://docs.confluent.io/current/schema-registry/docs/serializer-formatter.html#wire-format).
+We need to use this too in order for the Kafka REST service, topic viewer, etc. to work.
+- A Javascript implementation can be found [here](https://github.com/waldophotos/kafka-avro).
+Unfortunately, it depends on the librdkafka client, which does not compile on (my setup of) Windows.